How to Spot Corporate Greenwashing

 How can we combat corporate greenwashing?

 Education is key.
-The consumers vote with their pound and having access to as much information as possible, but stylised and categories for different needs, depending on where the customer is on their sustainable journey, is crucial.
+The consumers vote with their pound and having access to as much information as possible, depending on where the customer is on their sustainable journey, is crucial.
+Consumer power is real.